seedcode/canvas-starter-kit/README.md

 # Canvas Starter Kit
-This kit is designed for Javascript developers who want to build a Salesforce app using the Force.com Canvas Framework.
+This kit is designed for JavaScript developers who want to build a Salesforce app using the Force.com Canvas Framework.
 It can serve as starting point or template for building your own Canvas app and publishing it as a Managed Package on the [AppExchange](https://appexchange.salesforce.com/).

 ### We've been there!
 This kit is the result of our journey bringing our [DayBack Web App](http://DayBack.Com) to the Salesforce [AppExchange](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000000qp64EAA).
-We learned a lot during this experience, some things easy, some things a little harder and wanted to share those with people who are where we were when we started.
+We learned a lot during this experience, some easy things, some harder things, and wanted to share this with people who are where we were.
 We also wanted to provide a simpler "Hello World" Experience for prospective Canvas users.
-The Java example provided by Salesforce is very good, but a little complicated for Javascript folks (like us) who are maybe a little more comfortable with a simple PHP page than a full Java web app.
+The Java example provided by Salesforce is very good, but a little complicated for JavaScript folks (like us) who are maybe a little more comfortable with a simple PHP page than a full Java web app.

 ### Help us out!
 We are very pleased with how we incorporated our app using the techniques in this kit, but we're sure there are better methods we missed (or mis-understood), so please contribute to improving this kit.